Inguro-OU/war-of-memes/README.md

 ### 🛑  **Social Challenges**

-- Relationships suffer when people violate the “silver rule,” treating others in ways **they wouldn’t like to be treated themselves**.
+- Relationships suffer when people violate the “silver rule,” treating others in ways they wouldn’t like to be treated themselves.
 - Conflicts persist over what’s true or false, right or wrong.
 - Misunderstanding becomes the norm, creating a spiral of isolation and disconnection.